iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week2_qgis/W2_qgis2.md

 This tells us that `AMV6E001` corresponds to the **estimate** for the median gross rent percentage, while `AMV6M001` is the **margin of error**.
 The estimate is the column we want, the margin of error is the extent to which that estimate might be wrong.
 We are only going to work with the estimates for now, but keep the margin of error columns in mind for later!

 Now, finally, we're going to join our Census data to our block groups.
-Right click on your block group layer and select **Properties**.
+Right click on your block group geometry layer and select **Properties**.

 Click on the funnel-like icon on the left hand side and then the small plus sign.
 This window should pop up.
 It detects what you might want to join automatically, in this case.
 The `GISJOIN` column in both layers is the IPUMS-specific unique ID for each unit of analysis here.